 About

-Since the summer of 2021, residents along metro lines 1 and 5 in Brussels have been experiencing excessive noise and vibrations caused by the premature wear of the wheels on the new M7 metro trains, resulting from manufacturing defects.
+Since the summer of 2021, thousands of residents along metro lines 1 and 5 in Brussels have been experiencing excessive noise and vibrations caused by the premature wear of the wheels on the new M7 metro trains, resulting from manufacturing defects.
 The intense noise penetrates homes, and the vibrations make walls shake, even causing objects to move.

 The noise and vibration levels consistently exceed recommended standards (DIN 4150-2), both day and night.
 Brussels Environment (IBGE) has received so many complaints that they now refuse to process new ones.
-Complaints have been filed by the municipalities of Woluwe-Saint-Lambert and Woluwe-Saint-Pierre, and some members of the municipalities of Etterbeek and Anderlecht are considering doing the same.
+Lawsuits have been filed by the municipalities of Woluwe-Saint-Lambert and Woluwe-Saint-Pierre, and some members of the municipalities of Etterbeek and Anderlecht are considering doing the same.
 This proves that the problem is widespread.

 "The metro inevitably makes noise, shouldn't residents expect that?"

 No. Living near a metro means accepting a reasonable and predictable level of noise.
 However, the current disturbances are due to technical defects in the M7 trains introduced in 2021.
 These problems are new and unexpected.
-The current nuisances are unacceptable due to both their frequency and intensity.
+The current disturbances are unacceptable due to both their frequency and intensity.

 "If this were a real problem, wouldn't it be widely known?"